 Cash Account Vs Margin Account - What is the difference?

-The two main types of brokerage accounts are cash accounts and margin accounts.
+The two main types of brokerage accounts in Ireland are cash accounts and margin accounts.
 A cash account requires that all transactions must be made with available cash or long positions.
 A margin account allows clients to borrow money against the value of the securities and cash in their account.
 For a more detailed explanation, check out Investopedia.

 What if I already have a Trade Station account?

 If you already have a trading account with Trade Station we can still work with you.
 Contact us and we can have your account brought under our Financial Advisor account.